San Antonio Lyft Accident Lawyers

 Every car accident is upsetting, but Lyft accidents may be more complicated.
 A dedicated Lyft accident attorney can guide you through the process and protect your rights.
-The experienced car accident lawyers at The Law Offices of George Salinas in San Antonio have the skill, determination, and knowledge to help effectively and efficiently recover compensation for injuries suffered in and accident with a Lyft driver.
+The experienced car accident lawyers at George Salinas Injury Lawyers in San Antonio have the skill, determination, and knowledge to help effectively and efficiently recover compensation for injuries suffered in and accident with a Lyft driver.
 We are here to help.

 The Rideshare Scene

 Because the rules and regulations associated with Lyft drivers and ensuing Lyft accidents are changing, knowing how to proceed with an accident claim is complicated.
 While the law pushes forward, the claims process remains sketchy.
 If you’re injured as a Lyft passenger, you’re probably covered by Lyft’s commercial insurance policy, but even this is not a given.